FSD50K: An Open Dataset of Human-Labeled Sound Events: Acknowledgment

 \subsection{AudioSet}

-Google's AudioSet is the largest dataset of sound events ever released, consisting of $\approx$2.1M audio clips manually labeled using 527 classes of the AudioSet Ontology \cite{gemmeke2017audio}.
-AudioSet is the first dataset to put emphasis on general-purpose SER, enabling sound event recognizers to describe a huge variety of sound classes, thus aiming at the transcription of most everyday sounds.
+Google's AudioSet is the largest dataset of sound events released to date, consisting of $\approx$2.1M audio clips manually labeled using 527 classes of the AudioSet Ontology \cite{gemmeke2017audio}.
+AudioSet is the first dataset to put emphasis on general-purpose SER, enabling sound event recognizers to describe a large variety of sound classes, thus aiming at the transcription of most everyday sounds.
 AudioSet is split into a train and an evaluation set, and it is highly imbalanced, with some classes being particularly common (e.g. \textit{Music} and \textit{Speech}) while others are much more scarce (e.g. \textit{Toothbrush}).
 The public release provides a balanced train partition of 22,176 clips in addition to the full unbalanced train set.
-While the dataset is manually labeled in full (which entails a tremendous endeavour), its unprecedented size and coverage inevitably comes at the expense of a less precise labeling.
-In particular, labeling error in AudioSet is estimated at above 50\% for $\approx$18\% of the classes.\footnote{See \url{https://research.google.com/audioset/dataset/index.html} for details on how the quality is estimated, accessed 25th June 2020. } The AudioSet Ontology (a subset of which is used to organize FSD50K) is described in Sec. \ref{ssec:acqui}.
+While the dataset is manually labeled in full, its unprecedented size and coverage comes at the expense of a less precise labeling.
+The amount of labeling error is estimated at above 50\% for $\approx$18\% of the classes.\footnote{See \url{https://research.google.com/audioset/dataset/index.html} for details on how the quality is estimated, accessed 25th June 2020. } Recently, strong labels for a small portion of AudioSet ($\approx$81k clips) were released \cite{hershey2021benefit}.